 By John Barrick

-John Barrick has worked as a prosecutor in the Ventura County District Attorney’s Office for over 17 years, where he has prosecuted some of the most violent crimes committed in the county.
-He currently serves in the Major Crimes-Homicide Unit.
-He is also a 2022 candidate for District Attorney.
-You can visit his website at www.Barrick4DA.com for more information.
+John Barrick has worked as a prosecutor in the Ventura County district attorney’s office for more than 17 years, where he has prosecuted some of the most violent crimes committed in the county.
+He currently still serves in the Major Crimes-Homicide Unit.